cloudmesh-community/sp20-516-230/chapter/ai-ibm-overview.md

 # IBM Kubernetes Service

-The IBM Cloud Kubernetes service is an open source, container deployment platform.
+The IBM Cloud Kubernetes service is an open source, highly available, container deployment platform.
 It allows for automatic deployments, scaling, and management of applications.
 Its aim is to provide a cost-effective tool for its users [@sp20-516-230-kubernetes].
+It allows users to securely integrate with other IBM products.